iccsw/iccsw.doc.ic.ac.uk.2017/contents/cfp.md

 * Abstract track: up to 2 pages, including references.
 No appendices allowed.
 * Poster session: A1 size.

-Papers must be submitted through [EasyChair](https://easychair.org/conferences/?conf=iccsw17).
-Instructions for poster submissions will be sent to ICCSW authors later.

 All accepted papers of ICCSW’s traditional track will (optionally) be published in the OpenAccess Series in Informatics by Schloss Dagstuhl ([OASIcs format](http://drops.dagstuhl.de/styles/oasics/oasics-authors.tgz)).
 If requested, accepted papers will be given the possibility to publish only an abstract rather than the whole paper in the proceedings of ICCSW'17.

 At least one of the paper’s authors (student) must attend the workshop and present the work.

 Each participant who submits a paper is required to review at least two other papers, not necessarily related to their field of expertise.
 To ensure reviews are objective and meet academic standards, the steering committee will read all reviews prior to their release.

-Submission of papers should be done via EasyChair at https://easychair.org/conferences/?conf=iccsw17.
+All submission of papers and abstracts should be done via EasyChair at https://easychair.org/conferences/?conf=iccsw17.

 ---